DucHoangManh/Minikube-client-v0/README.md

 ### `Before launching`

-Make sure you have minikube installed and running Enable the kubectl proxy
+Make sure you have minikube installed and running<br>
+Enable the kubectl proxy

 ## Available Scripts